allegro/turnilo/docs/generating-links.md

 view definition to `/mkurl` or `<serverRoot>/mkurl` endpoint and appending returned `hash` property to the base URI of Turnilo instance.

+The view definition can be acquired by clicking "Display view definition" in the settings menu at the top-right corner.

 The post body must include 3 keys:

 **dataCubeName** (string)